-Mark was invited to work on the music staff of the inaugural Grange Festival in 2017, and returns in 2018 as an assistant conductor.
-He will be assistant conductor for the Royal Opera's world premiere production of Mark-Anthony Turnage's new opera 'Coraline' in spring 2018 at the Barbican Theatre.
-Recent opera conducting credits include: ‘Hansel and Gretel’ (Mercury Theatre), ‘La traviata', ‘Le comte Ory' (Opera South), ‘Il barbiere di Siviglia’, and ‘Tosca’ (Musique Cordiale International Festival).
+In spring 2018 Mark works for Royal Opera as assistant conductor for the world premiere of Mark-Anthony Turnage’s opera ‘Coraline’.
+In the summer he returns to the Grange Festival for ‘Il barbiere di Siviglia’ (assistant conductor to David Parry), and leads the advanced opera course at Dartington International Festival (Mozart ‘Le nozze di Figaro’).
+Recent opera conducting credits include: ‘Goyescas’ (Grange Festival), ‘Hansel and Gretel’ (Mercury Theatre), ‘La traviata', ‘Le comte Ory' (Opera South), ‘Il barbiere di Siviglia’, and ‘Tosca’ (Musique Cordiale International Festival).
 Mark regularly works as assistant conductor to figures including Vasily Petrenko, Marin Alsop, Steuart Bedford, David Hill and the late Sir Colin Davis, with orchestras including BBC Symphony Orchestra (BBC Proms), Orchestra of the Age of Enlightenment, Bournemouth Symphony Orchestra and the Hangzhou Philharmonic, China.
-He studies with Sian Edwards and Lionel Friend and was awarded an International Opera Awards Bursary in 2017.
+He studies with Sian Edwards and was awarded an International Opera Awards Bursary in 2017.

 Mark recently conducted his own Faust Chamber Orchestra in concerts at Kings Place, LSO St Luke’s, and West Road Concert Hall, Cambridge.
 The orchestra is recognised for its virtuosic performances and distinctive approach to concert presentation.
 Recent successes include collaborations with soloists Guy Johnston and Katie Bray, and a concert staging of Bizet’s ‘Don Procopio’ narrated by Dame Penelope Keith.
 Beside concerts, the orchestra runs a dynamic education programme at a wide range of schools.